INPUT FIELD FORM #2 by Ursula Endlicher

 After this year's growing season (and starting January 2019) INPUT FIELD FORM #2 will stop being INPUT FILED FORM #2 and become a regular garden to be taken over by ChaNorth for their own gardening purposes.
 INPUT FIELD FORM #2 is built in the spirit of "open source gardening", and passes on its orginial layout to be changed by the next gardener's vision and needs.

-This project couldn't have been built without the help of Joel Kuennen, Nora Khan, Brigitta Vardai and Peter Fulop from ChaNorth, and Chashama.
+This project couldn't have been built without the help of Joel Kuennen and Nora Khan (Curators of Process Park), Brigitta Varadi and Peter Fulop from ChaNorth, and Chashama.
 Thanks for hands-on help, inspiration, and fun!

-Drone footage on this site is driven by Lee Day.
-Photo credits on this site: Lee Day, Adrianne Wortzel, Gaku Tsutaja, and Ursula Endlicher.
+Photo credits on this site: Lee G. Day, Adrianne Wortzel, Gaku Tsutaja, Amanda McDonald Crowley, and Ursula Endlicher.

-And a big thanks for all the preparation and kitchen help for the INPUT FIELD FORM DINNER goes to Lee, Brigitta and Peter.
+A big thanks for all the preparation and kitchen help for the INPUT FIELD FORM #2 DINNER at ChaNorth goes to Lee, Brigitta and Peter.
+Thanks to Nicholas Das for playing his musical compositions during the INPUT FIELD FORM #2 DINNER.

 AND EVEN MORE INFO ON INPUT FIELD FORM...